-The most important maintenance procedure for any floors is the regular removal of dry soil by vacuuming.
+The most important maintenance procedure for any floor is the regular removal of dry soil by vacuuming.
 Appropriate vacuuming is 4 slow passes back and forth in the same area.
-For PureColor Carpet, a dual motor vacuum with brush rolls is suggested.
+For the North Cascades Collection, a dual motor vacuum with brush rolls is suggested.
 For best results, change vacuum bags before they become two-thirds full.
 The Manufacturer does not recommend vacuums with beater bars.